 Cherry Pie Bubble Up Casserole

-This is the perfect cherry pie bubble up casserole or even cherry biscuit cobbler for holiday celebrations all year long.
+This is the perfect cherry pie bubble up casserole or even cherry biscuit cobbler for weekend brunch celebrations.

-It's the perfect accompaniment alongside scrambled eggs and other breakfast recipes.
+It goes great as a side dish to scrambled eggs or my breakfast casserole with hashbrowns.
 In my opinion, we all need something sweet to eat for brunch alongside the protein.

 This post contains affiliate links.
 That means that if you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.
 For more information, click here.